 As our three days in Cape Town made clear, leading the consumer and retail firms of the future will be challenging—but the industry’s fast-changing landscape brings exciting opportunities too.
 To translate those opportunities into enduring value, companies need leaders with high levels of energy and imagination—to set bold visions, rethink their business models, unlock innovation at speed and scale, and inspire a new generation of consumers and talent.

 Egon Zehnder’s Consumer Practice works with many of the world’s largest and most innovative consumer goods and retail companies, as well as family firms, start-ups, and private equity firms.
 We help place and develop CEOs and senior teams, and support our clients in finding and nurturing the talent needed to drive digital transformations.
-For more about our work and our insights, see /industries/consumer.
+For more about our work and our insights, see our Consumer Industry page.